 First Stop: Glam Doll Donuts (NE)

-The FIRST stop on my Minneapolis 24 hour adventure was a visit to Glam Doll Donuts (NE location).
+The FIRST stop on my day trip to Minneapolis was a visit to Glam Doll Donuts (NE location).
 This was a special stop, as I had seen this deep fried mac & cheese donut that I had. to. eat.
 Might I say, it was worth it.
 I got my delicious looking cheese pull; peep the video on my Facebook page here.
 There’s plenty of gooey cheese, and the breading was nicely seasoned as well.
 You already know I’ll be back to visit…

 Pro Tip: They do make these fresh… so they’re HOT.
-Also, if you plan on eating a lot, definitely split this with a buddy….because it also comes with homemade chips.
+Also, if you plan on eating a lot, definitely split this with a buddy….because, you can see it also comes with homemade chips.

 Location: 510 Central Ave NE